 The guard was looking at her properly now and she stared back, holding her ground.
-She was putting on a convincing show, and she hoped he didn't notice how her fists were locked tight and trembling ever so slightly.
+She was putting on a convincing show, and she hoped he didn't notice how her fists were locked tight and trembling ever so slightly at her sides.
 Her bottom lip started to quiver, but she bit down on it so hard that she was almost certain she had drawn blood.

 The guard scrunched his misty nose and eventually relented, standing to the side.
 "You may enter."

-The gateway slowly opened and they both stepped inside.
+The gateway slowly opened and Zuko and Katara stepped inside.
 One hurdle down and who knew how many more to go?
 She would just have to come up with a plan to convince the gods to let her take Zuko back to the living on their way there.
 Somehow, she would find a way.

-SHE DIDN'T KNOW exactly when they had passed through the portal because her eyes were shut tightly the entire time.
-Something about walking into a blank-white empty space with no sky and no visible ground beneath her feet made her stomach churn and her head spin with vertigo.
+KATARA DIDN'T KNOW exactly when they had passed through the portal because her eyes were shut tightly the entire time.
+Something about walking into a blank-white empty space with no sky and no visible ground beneath her feet made her head spin with vertigo.

 "You can open your eyes now," Zuko said monotonously, though she swore she could hear the eye-rolling in his tone.

-She opened her eyes hesitantly, expecting to be disoriented by a canvas of white nothingness.
-Instead she was greeted with a deep blue sky and green pastures that stretched out towards an endless blue-green sea.
+Katara hesitantly opened her eyes, expecting to be disoriented by a canvas of white nothingness.
+Instead, she was greeted with a deep blue sky and green pastures that stretched out towards an endless blue-green sea.

-She smiled and looked to her right, spying a small stream that ran into a crescent-moon shaped pool no wider than twenty paces.
+Smiling, she looked to her right and spied a small stream that ran into a crescent-moon shaped pool no wider than twenty paces.
 Tiny green and silver fish darted to and fro, their silvery scales sparkling from the sun reflecting off the waters' surface.
 Beyond the stream was a field of fire lilies in bloom, blood-red orange like the setting sun.
 Their scent carried on the breeze and she inhaled, watching as broken petals floated in the air and settled onto the pond, creating ripples in the water.

 "Where are we?"
 She turned around to see that the gateway behind them was no longer visible.

 Zuko was silent, taking in the scenery with a mixed look of sad remembrance.
-She was about to ask how they intended to find where they needed to go while stuck in a lily field when a powerful yet gentle voice addressed them.
+She was about to ask how they intended to find where they needed to go while stuck in a lily field, when a powerful voice addressed them.

 "Welcome, living and dead, to the road of the past."

-They both spun around to see something two things that were not there before: a long cobblestone road cutting a path through the fields and a vibrant spirit dressed in Fire Nation robes, plum red.
-He was tall and pale with long white hair and a matching beard.
+Zuko and Katara spun around to see two things that were not there before: a long cobblestone road cutting a path through the fields and a vibrant spirit dressed in plum red Fire Nation robes.
+He was tall and pale, with long white hair and a matching beard.

 Katara wasn't sure what he meant by that, but then she hadn't been sure of anything since she arrived here.
-Zuko didn't seem to understand either, because even though he was incorporeal she could see his brow furrowing in a vain attempt to decipher Roku's words.
-But neither had the time to ask questions before the Avatar was flourishing his arm, pointing to the stone path ahead.
+Zuko didn't seem to understand, either.
+Even though he was incorporeal, she could see his brow furrowing in a vain attempt to decipher Roku's words.
+However, neither had the time to ask questions before the Avatar was flourishing his arm, pointing to the stone path ahead.

 "In order to reach your destination, you both must journey down the path of the past."
 His eyes were on Zuko again, who only looked away, but Katara could not remain as reticent as her companion.

-Roku smiled, tucking his arms back into his sleeves.
-"At the end of this road lies the palace of Varuna, god of the underworld, and the only spirit who can grant a departed soul's return to the living world.
-However, keep in mind that you have but two options to consider before you take this path: to go forward or turn back.
+"However," Roku added ominously, "keep in mind that you have but two options to consider before you take this path: to go forward or turn back.
 Turn back and you, Katara, will be returned to the land of the living."
-His gaze fixed on Zuko now.
+His gaze was fixed on Zuko now.
 "And you, Zuko, will be sent back to the meadows of purgatory."

 Katara let out a sigh of relief at this.
 That didn't seem so bad.
 Then she felt the Avatar's eyes on her again and she froze.

-"You must decide wisely, for if you turn back now you may never return for him or any other soul."
+"You must decide wisely," he said.
+"For if you turn back now, you may never return for him or any other soul."
 Roku's expression was grave, so grave that Katara's mouth had suddenly gone dry.
 "And should you decide to go forward down this path, you cannot turn back."